Schahrjar/Schahrjar.github.io/_pages/about.md

   - /about.html
 ---

-A Molecular Biologist I am, experienced in genome data analysis.
+A Molecular Biologist, experienced in genome data analysis.
 Founding [Palindrome](https://palinlab.com/) in Iran, I have developed two algortihms for exome data analysis, which resolved tens of undiagnosed cases:
 * **PalinDepth**: a CNV detection tool
 * **PalinVar**: a point based scoring system for ACMG-based classification of short variants